 The history of Indian coffee dates back to around 1600 AD with the planting of Seven Seeds of Mocha by legendary saint Baba Budan in the courtyard of his hermitage in Chikmagalur, Karnataka.

-India is the only country in the world where all coffees are grown under a 'well-defined two-tier shade canopy of evergreen leguminous trees'.
-India's coffee growing regions are one of the 25 biodiversity hotspots in the world and have no parallel anywhere in the world.
+India is the only country in the world where all coffees are grown under a 'well-defined two-tier shade canopy of evergreen leguminous trees.'
+India's coffee-growing regions are one of the 25 biodiversity hotspots in the world and have no parallel anywhere in the world.

-India is today home to 13 unique coffee varieties sourced from 13 distinct coffee growing regions – most of them in the southern part of the country.
+India is today home to 13 unique coffee varieties sourced from 13 distinct coffee-growing regions – most of them in the southern part of the country.
 Indian coffees are well suited for cappuccinos and espressos alike.

 Being the sixth-largest producer of coffee in the world, approximately 409,600 hectares are under coffee cultivation in India.
 The country produces both the Arabica as well as the Robusta varieties of coffee.